Lehi is developing a

 will connect to the trail systems of Draper and Alpine.
 Construction was

 started in 2018.
-At this time, 9.3 miles are complete, with another
+At this time, 15 miles are complete, including a

 down Oak Hollow from the Sensei trail.
 Trail review by Bruce